TritonDataCenter/containerpilot/docs/30-configuration/37-control-plane.md

   -out string
         File path where to save rendered config file when '-template' is used.
         Defaults to stdout ('-').
+  -ping
+        Check that the ContainerPilot control socket is up.
   -putenv value
         Update environ of a ContainerPilot process through its control socket.
         Pass environment in the format: 'key=value'